April 2026

 The first error is calculating it against the wrong number.
 Three months of your total monthly spending — including dining out, subscriptions, clothing, entertainment — is not your emergency fund target.
 That spending disappears in a real emergency.
 Your emergency fund covers survival expenses: the costs you cannot eliminate even if your income stopped tomorrow.

 The second error is treating the range as one-size-fits-all.
 A dual-income household with stable salaried employment, no dependents, and strong job security has a very different risk profile than a single-income freelancer supporting a family of four.
 Applying the same formula to both produces the wrong number for at least one of them.
+What matters is matching your emergency fund size to your actual exposure — the combination of how likely you are to face a financial disruption and how costly that disruption would be if it happened.

 Step One: Calculate Your Survival Expenses

+Your emergency fund target is built on survival expenses — the minimum you need to keep your life operational if income stopped.
+This is not your budget.
+It is your baseline.
 Go through your monthly expenses and ask one question about each line item: if I lost my income tomorrow, would I still have to pay this?
 The categories that answer yes are your survival expenses.

 What Counts as a Survival Expense